Automorphism group of a moduli space of framed bundles over a curve: Introduction

-In \cite{BGM10}, a Torelli type theorem was proved for the moduli space of framed bundles by studying this $\PGL_r(\CC)$-action.
-It was proved there that this action is essentially the only nontrivial $\PGL_r(\CC)$-action on the moduli space; the corresponding GIT-quotient was shown to be isomorphic to the moduli space of vector bundles.
+A moduli space of framed bundles of rank $r$ is equipped with a canonical $\PGL_r(\CC)$-action; the action of any $[G]\,\in \,\PGL_r(\CC)$ sends a framed bundle $(E,\,\alpha)$ to In \cite{BGM10}, a Torelli type theorem was proved for the moduli space of framed bundles for small values of the stability parameter $\tau$ by studying this $\PGL_r(\CC)$-action.
+It was proved there that this action is essentially the only nontrivial $\PGL_r(\CC)$-action on the moduli space of framed bundles; the corresponding GIT-quotient was shown to be isomorphic to the moduli space of vector bundles.

+We extend this result and prove that we can replace the restriction on $\tau$ in \cite{BGM10} (expressed in terms of the rank) by a much weaker restriction which is independent of the rank.
+We prove the following(see Theorem \ref{theorem:Torelli}):